isotopp/isotopp.github.io/_posts/2019-10-15-climate-change-happened-30-years-ago.md

 there is more energy incoming that the earth can dissipate, or release energy if the bilancing is negative.
-Since some time around 1990 the energy bilancing of our planet is positive and the oceans are capturing energy at an alarmling rate:
+Since some time around 1990 the energy bilancing of our planet is positive and the oceans are capturing energy at an alarming rate:

 ![](/uploads/climate-ocean.jpg)